Bop Gun (Homicide: Life on the Street): Plot summary

-The police arrest a second suspect named Tweety (Vincent Miller), who was found in possession of the murdered woman's locket.
+Police arrest a second suspect named Tweety (Vincent Miller), who was found in possession of the murdered woman's locket.
 The detectives question Marvin and Tweety separately until Tweety identifies the shooter as 19-year-old Vaughn Perkins (Lloyd Goodman).
 Howard is surprised to learn Vaughn has a mostly clean criminal record, and his family insists Vaughn would never kill anybody.
 Vaughn is arrested without incident, but Ellison is unable to identify the three suspects because he does not remember their faces.
-Meanwhile, Ellison sees his wife's body in the morgue, and gets upset that her clothes and wedding ring have been removed.
+Meanwhile, Ellison sees his wife's body in the morgue and gets upset that her clothes and wedding ring have been removed.
 Bayliss later returns the ring to Ellison, who admits he feels guilty for not protecting his wife or stopping the shooter.
 Ellison asks to hold Bayliss' gun just to know how it feels, and Bayliss reluctantly agrees.

 Howard repeatedly questions Vaughn, believing he is acting as the fall guy for his two friends.
 Vaughn says nothing, but eventually writes a letter of apology to Ellison.
 Felton closes the case despite Howard's protests for more time to investigate.
 Vaughn eventually pleads guilty at his arraignment and insists on serving life without parole.
-Marvin and Tweety are sentenced to 30 years in prison, but Ellison tells Howard he feels no comfort because his wife is still dead.
+Marvin and Tweety are sentenced to thirty years in prison, but Ellison tells Howard he feels no comfort because his wife is still dead.
 Howard tries to give Vaughn's letter to Ellison, but he refuses to accept it.
 Howard eventually speaks directly to Vaughn in prison, where Vaughn admits he handled the gun during the stick-up because he thought if he had the gun, he could control the situation and prevent anyone from getting hurt.
-Vaughn said he lost control of the robbery, and insists he needs to serve the life sentence to make amends.
+Vaughn said he lost control of the robbery, and insists he needs to serve his life sentence to make amends.
 A devastated Howard finally agrees with Felton's opinion that Vaughn was indeed the shooter.